 Rather, it is one integrated product sold to customers as so, compared to separate ERP and database wares.”

 SAP’s attorneys should have checked this with the technical resources at SAP because these two paragraphs are unsupportable and make it plain that the attorneys mean to trick the judge.

-First S/4HANA is unlawfully tied to HANA because…
+First, S/4HANA is unlawfully tied to HANA because…

 - a) There is no technical reason to restrict S/4HANA to HANA.
-The evidence is that HANA underperforms the competing database alternatives as we covered in What is the Actual Performance of HANA. and..
+The evidence is that HANA underperforms the competing database alternatives as we covered in What is the Actual Performance of HANA.
+And..

 Something else which will be difficult for SAP to explain — how is an application like S/4HANA and a database like HANA a single integrated product?
 Can SAP name another ERP system that is “integrated as a product with its database?”
 Here is another question, if S/4HANA and HANA are the same product, why are they priced separately and listed as different products in the SAP price list?
 A third question.
-Is HANA now integrated to the BW also?
-As BW can be deployed on HANA, they must also be a single fused product!
+Is HANA now integrated into the BW also?
+As BW can be deployed on HANA, it must also be a single fused product!

 Teradata’s Real Complaint is SAP Would Not Integrate with Teradata’s DB?

 “Teradata’s real complaint is that SAP chose to offer this integrated system with HANA, rather than integrating with Teradata’s database; the antitrust laws, however, are designed to prevent injury to competition, rather than injury to competitors,” SAP said.”